 We can then analyze this wireless sensor data with simple, anomaly detection techniques, which enable us to find the patterns that lead to a loss of time.

-Think of all of this as using IIOT to go after the easy things.
+Think of all of this as using IIOT for Manufacturing process flow monitoring & improvement.